LAGS: Low-Altitude Gaussian Splatting with Groupwise Heterogeneous Graph Learning: Introduction

 To bridge this gap, we propose a groupwise heterogeneous graph neural network (GW-HGNN) for LAGS reconstruction.
 Our method begins by partitioning the local dataset of each drone into distinct image groups based on viewpoint similarity.
 It then employs heterogeneous node types and dedicated update mechanisms to model both \emph{inter-drone and intra-drone relationships}.
-Crucially, by formulating GS losses and communication constraints as graph learning costs for dual-level message passing, GW-HGNN learns to jointly optimize reconstruction quality and communication efficiency through adaptive image selection and power control.
-To the best of our knowledge, this work presents the \emph{first unified graph learning framework that seamlessly integrates GS with LAWN}.
+Crucially, by formulating GS losses and communication constraints as graph learning costs for dual-level message passing, GW-HGNN learns to jointly optimize reconstruction quality and communication efficiency through adaptive image selection and power control. {Different from generic learning-based resource allocation methods that mainly optimize communication-centric metrics such as sum rate and energy efficiency~\cite{Guo2022learning,shen2023Graph,chen2026CAPA}, GW-HGNN learns a GS-specific resource allocation policy that depends on both the communication environment and the GS reconstruction objective.
+Besides, although task-oriented communications has been studied for generic tasks such as classification and detection~\cite{shi2023task,Shao2022taskoriented}, existing methods do not address the LAGS-specific challenge.
+To the best of our knowledge, this work presents the \emph{first unified graph learning framework that seamlessly integrates GS with LAWN}.}

 We conducted extensive experiments on real-world datasets~\cite{turki2022mega}.
 Results demonstrate that GW-HGNN significantly outperforms state-of-the-art baselines STT-GS \cite{Li2026STTGS}, MaxLAWN \cite{ye2025integrated}, ActiveGS \cite{jin2025activegs} across all rendering quality metrics (i.e., SSIM, PSNR, LPIPS).
 Furthermore, GW-HGNN achieves millisecond-level inference latency, representing a $100$x speedup (i.e., $1$\% of the runtime) compared to the commercial MOSEK solver.
 Ablation studies further validate the importance of our cross-layer optimization, showing consistent performance gains over alternative groupwise (GW) transmission strategies that optimize for communication or GS objectives alone.